 Write what you know.

 If you’re a retired teacher, don’t write about being a master spy.
 If you spent your career in national intelligence, don’t create a lead character who teaches middle school.
 Know your frame of reference.
 Readers appreciate authenticity and your credibility will remain intact.
 Gerritsen never discards her medical background, which is the backbone of many of her tales.

 Develop your style.

 Choose a place, like Grafton’s Santa Teresa.
-Select a period of time, like Winspear’s depiction of the years between the two World Wars.
+Select a period, like Winspear’s depiction of the years between the two World Wars.
 Finally, create a protagonist, someone who reflects the best traits that you want to share with others.

-The style and substance of all of these writers is definitely taken from their own life journeys.
+The style and substance of all of these writers are taken from their life journeys.
 Their female protagonists are every bit as clever, resourceful, persevering, and bold as the authors are in real life.

 The Bottom Line

 The moral is: be you.
 Be yourself in your writing and everywhere else you express your style.
 That style will find expression in your prose and resonate with others.